KudzieChase/StarWarsCharacters/README.md

 ### Domain

 The domain layer contains UseCase instances we use to collect data from the Data Layer and then in turn pass it to our Presentation Layer (App).
-I have defined two Use Case Base classes.
-A general Use case and a FlowUseCase.
+I have defined two UseCase Base classes.
+A general `UseCase` and a `FlowUseCase`.
 The use cases are referenced from an outer later without directly referencing the specific implementation.
 The layer also has no mapper because it is not supposed to know abything of the outer layers using Dependency inversion principle.